digitaltom/semantic-knowledge-search/README.md

 # Semantic knowledge search

-Search engine to find related articles based on openai embedding, and answer with GPT.
+Search engine to find related articles based on vector search, and create an answer with GPT.
+Currently using openai APIs to create the embeddings and GPT answer.
+In the future, the goal is to have a LLM embedded and run stand alone.

 An installation with SUSE documentation + knowledge base articles as data source is available at: https://geeko.port0.org/

 ![2023-04-13_12-04](https://user-images.githubusercontent.com/582520/231726466-d4e54b1d-4c8b-4a33-9596-e8d27cadbfd3.png)